Madrid Neighborhoods - Best Neighborhoods to Stay in Madrid

 Hang Out at the Cool Mercado de San Ildefonso

 A food market during the day and more of a bar during night time, Mercado de San Ildefonso is one of the coolest food markets in Madrid.
 Stroll around and check out the numerous food stands offering a variety of dishes from around the world.
 In the early evening, this large industrial space is packed with locals that stop here for a cold beer or sangria and a light snack in its lively atmosphere.

 Check Out the Bars and Nightlife

 To experience the buzzing nightlife in Madrid, visit Malasaña during the evenings.
 Mingle among the crowd of young students, local musicians, local and foreign businessmen and tourists that come here to enjoy a glass of beer, a tasty dinner or hang out with friends in the various bars, clubs, coffee shops and restaurants.
 Stop for a cocktail at Lolina Vintage Café, check out the tapas at La Musa and go back to Ojala for a light dinner or for a cocktail party at the beach!
 Yes, the basement floor is covered with sand and among the neon lights you can have a drink and a snack.
-Opposite Ojala you’ll find Vacaciones, another cocktail bar with great ambiance
+Opposite Ojala you’ll find Vacaciones, another trendy cocktail bar with great ambiance

 Enjoy Madrid's Art and Culture

-Just next to Malasaña you will find another one of Madrid’s hip neighborhoods, with its own character and atmosphere.
-Chueca used to be a poor and rundown neighborhood until a few years ago it was transformed into a trendy and colorful barrio with beautiful alleys, modern galleries, trendy boutiques and a lively food scene.
+Just next to Malasaña you will find another one of Madrid’s coolest neighborhoods, with its own character and atmosphere.
+Chueca used to be a poor and rundown neighborhood until a few years ago it was transformed into a hip and colorful barrio with beautiful alleys, modern galleries, trendy boutiques and a lively food scene.
 It is also the center of the gay community in Madrid and every year around summer time the gay parade takes place here.